 and turn with the hands, and possess the ability to coordinate eyes, hands, and feet rapidly and

-- Lift, transfer, and/or move patients from wheelchairs/stretchers/beds to treatment tables.
-Lift, move, reach or push equipment weighing approx. 30-35 lbs.
+- Lift, transfer and move patients from wheelchairs/stretchers/beds to treatment tables.
+Lift, move, reach or push equipment weighing approximately 30-35 lbs.
 Endure an eight-hour clinical day with a minimum of four to six hours of standing or walking.